mauromotion/thoughts-in-motion/_posts/2022-04-11-skee-mask-pool-review.md

 <iframe style="border: 0; width: 400px; height: 472px;" src="https://bandcamp.com/EmbeddedPlayer/album=222624053/size=large/bgcol=ffffff/linkcol=0687f5/artwork=small/transparent=true/" seamless><a href="https://iliantape.bandcamp.com/album/itlp09-pool">ITLP09 - Pool by Skee Mask</a></iframe>

 ---
+*An experiment in music "review".
+I typed down my impressions of the songs while listening to them in a very free way, and some short final thoughts on the overall album.*

 # Track by Track